rust-lang/rust-forge/src/platforms/zulip/triagebot.md

 ## Issue assignment

-Any user belonging to the rust-lang organization can claim an issue via `@rustbot claim`.
-If the user is not part of the rust-lang organization `rustbot` will choose an assignee and add a "claimed" message in the top-level comment, to signal who the current assignee is.
+Any user belonging to the rust-lang organization can claim an issue via `@rustbot claim` or if the user is not part of the rust-lang organization `rustbot` will assign the issue to itself; then it will add a "claimed" message in the top-level comment, to signal who the current assignee is.
 It is possible to override someone else's claim (no warning/error is given).

 You can drop your claim to the issue via `@rustbot release-assignment`; Rust team members can do the same if they want to release someone else's assignment.